Today’s hot topic – is soil, not sandy soil, loamy soil, but specifically clay type of soil and if it’s alkaline or acidic.

 The pH scale runs from 0 – 14 units where a pH of 7 is considered neutral and the acidity gets higher as the numbers decrease below 7.

 Soil ph is often overlooked by many gardeners, but can have indirect, yet far-reaching effects on plant growth and overall plant health.
-Soil pH that’s in an unacceptable range can cause yellowing of leaves, which indicates an iron deficiency and in worse cases plant poisoning.
+Soil pH that’s in an unacceptable range can cause the yellowing of leaves, which indicates an iron deficiency and in worse cases plant poisoning.

 Most plants thrive in somewhat a neutral pH between 6.2 and 7.0, but there are a wide range of other plants that prefer very acidic soil such as azaleas and blueberries, and plants that grow well in alkaline soil include lilacs and clematis.

 There are a few ways to test your soil pH to determine whether it’s in the acidic range or alkaline range such as by sending a soil sample to the lab and at home with vinegar and baking soda.
+There are a few reasons why soil testing is important.

 What is Clay Soil?